Summer on a budget when you’re a student

-There are so many artisian markets around that provide a unique opportunity to explore local arts, crafts and culture.
+There are so many artisan markets around that provide a unique opportunity to explore local arts, crafts and culture.
 They are free to attend and you can help support local communities by supporting their independent businesses.

 Many museums and art galleries offer discounted or free entry for students, especially on specific days or during certain hours.
 Take advantage to explore art, history and culture.

 Whatever you are up to this summer, share you summer hot spots with us by tagging @downing_students